Kiowa County, Kansas: 19th century

+Mabel Chase ran for county sheriff after her husband's time in the office was term-limited and became the state's first female sheriff.
+Her husband provided her the family's armored 1926 Hudson Super Six, and she was the first sheriff in Kansas to be supplied with a Thompson submachine gun.
+Chase conducted raids on local stills.

 21st century

-On the evening of May 4, 2007, Greensburg was devastated by an EF5 tornado during the May 2007 tornado outbreak.
-It killed 11 and destroyed 95% of the community.
+On the evening of May 4, 2007, Greensburg was devastated by the 2007 Greensburg tornado.
+It killed 11 people, injured 63 others, and destroyed 95% of the community.

 The Kiowa County Courthouse was renovated with new windows and roof after the 2007 tornado damaged it.
 Originally, construction of the building started in 1920.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 723 sqmi, of which 723 sqmi is land and 0.2 sqmi (0.03%) is water.

 Kiowa County has a large number of iron-rich meteorites in its soil due to the Brenham meteor fall over 10 thousand years ago.